IansiryaKatana/iskabookingportal/docs/architecture-spec.md

 - `bulk_messages` – bulk and targeted message tracking and history.
 Stores both bulk messages (all confirmed students) and targeted messages (specific students or filtered groups) with `message_type` in `filters` JSONB column.
 - `refunds` – refund processing and audit trail.
 - `financial_forecasts` – revenue forecasting calculations.
-- `branding_settings` – branding assets paths and text content (logo, favicon, contact info, footer text).
+- `branding_settings` – branding assets paths, text content, colors, and fonts (logo, favicon, contact info, footer text, 17 color settings, 4 font settings).
+All system colors and fonts centralized here for easy brand management.
 - `navigation_items` – navigation items for header and footer with ordering and active status.
 - `opening_hours` – structured opening hours for each day of the week.